ysmood/noflow/doc/readme.jst.md

 # API

-If you use typescript, you don't have to read the API below.
+It's recommended to use typescript to check all the API details.

 <%= doc['src/index.ts'] %>